ChatGPT Resume Workflow: From Old to ATS-Ready

 Common mistakes

-• Letting AI invent achievements — interviewers will probe, and you’ll be unable to defend numbers you didn’t actually produce.
+• Letting AI invent achievements.
+Interviewers probe, and you’ll be unable to defend numbers you didn’t produce.

-• Keeping the same resume across very different roles.
+• Reusing the same resume across very different roles.
 A senior IC resume and a manager resume need different framing.

 • Skipping the JD comparison and asking for a “general” rewrite.
 Generic in, generic out.

 • Using tables or two-column layouts for ATS-targeted roles.
-Most parsers mangle these silently.
+Many parsers mangle these silently, which hurts the human read.

 • Trusting one ATS-score tool as ground truth.
-They use different parsers than the actual ATS at the company.
+Jobscan, Resume Worded, and Teal use different parsers than the actual ATS at the company.

 • Letting the model strip your personality.
-Cover letters and the summary section are where voice lives — those are NOT the place for “spearheaded cross-functional initiatives.”
+Cover letters and the summary section are where voice lives; that is not the place for “spearheaded cross-functional initiatives.”

 FAQ

 • What about Claude or Gemini?: Both work.
-Claude tends to produce slightly more natural prose; Gemini is faster.
-Try the same prompt in two models and pick the better output.
+As of June 2026, Claude (Sonnet 4.6) tends to produce slightly more natural prose; Gemini 3.1 Pro is fast and handles long JDs well.
+Run the same prompt in two models and pick the better output.

-• One-page or two?: Under 10 years: one.
-Engineering/research where publications matter: two with a publication list.
+• One-page or two?: Under 10 years, one page.
+Engineering or research roles where publications matter, two with a publication list.
 Don’t pad to 2 pages just because you can.

 • Should I use ChatGPT for the cover letter?: Use it for structure, not voice.
-Rewrite the cover letter in your own words after the model gives you the skeleton.
+Rewrite the letter in your own words after the model gives you a skeleton.

 Tags: #ChatGPT #Tutorial